mlrun/mlrun/docs/feature-store/sources-targets.md

   run_config=mlrun.feature_store.RunConfig(local=False),spark_context=spark_context)

 # Notice that by default, Snowflake converts to uppercase name of columns ingested to it.
-# The feature-set entity, timestamp_key and label_coumnt must have similar case to the source, othewise the ingest will faile with MLRunInvalidArgumentError exception
+# The feature-set entity, timestamp_key and label_coumnt must have similar case to the source,
+# othewise the ingest will fail with MLRunInvalidArgumentError exception.
 ```

 ## Kafka source